 The Mayer Library’s holdings reflect the strengths of the DMA’s collections: modern and contemporary art, eighteenth- and nineteenth-century European and American art, American decorative arts, African art, Ancient art and the arts of the Americas, Oceania, Island Southeast Asia, and South Asia.

-The Library’s collection contains more than 67,000 titles, with approximately 1,200 volumes added each year.
+The Library’s collection contains more than 100,000 volumes, with approximately 1,200 titles added each year.
 Art periodicals, Sotheby’s and Christie’s auction catalogues, and online research tools are also available.
 The Library maintains files containing newspaper clippings on artists and local art institutions.
 The Library’s stacks are closed.

 An appointment is recommended and can be made by e-mail or phone.
 For more information, please call the Reference Desk at 214-922-1277 or e-mail a librarian.